iyezhiyu/Mask_RCNN_on_YCB_Video_Dataset/README.md

 * data_syn_annotations_generator.py: the generation of the annotations of the synthetic data is also provided.

 ## Files in the [Detectron](https://github.com/iyezhiyu/Detectron) which need to modify
-* The four files need to be changed as described below is also uploaded to files folder of this repository.
+* The five files need to be changed as described below is also uploaded to the files folder of this repository.
 ### $Detectron/detectron/datasets/dataset_catalog.py
 * In the _DATASETS dictionary, add
 ```